kfarr3/embroidit/README.md

 #### EmbLib Documentation

 the EmbLib library contains the basic structures necessary for representing a pattern.
 It also contains collections of algorithms for use in fill stitching and file management.
-All library methods are explained in the provided \<link javadocs here\> Javadocs.
+All library methods are explained in the provided [Javadocs](https://github.com/Embroid-It/embroidit/tree/master/EmbLib/dist).
+Once cloned, double click the index.html file within the Javadoc directory inside of the dist folder.

 ***